nicholasdille/container-slides/150_gitlab/030_authentication/slides.md

 ### Hands-On

 1. Create a project deploy token
-1. Use it to clone the repository
+1. (Optionally) Use it to clone the repository

 ---